- WHY RFGEN?

 "Now we take less time receiving materials than we have in the past.
 The basic process has been improving.
 In the past, we had two shifts for receiving and now we are able to complete the process in only one shift.
 We used to receive materials six days a week, and now, we are only doing that job for five days.
 This is the kind of improvement that we have noticed with RFgen and also the receiving process improvements we made with the help of our consultant."

-With RFgen, Crocs has been able to use License Plating for the first time to improve inventory movement transaction throughout the warehouse.
-A License Plate enables Crocs to bring together multiple material SKUs into one barcode and make bulk transfers of all of the items with a single scan.
+Crocs implemented license plating for the first time to improve inventory movement transaction throughout the warehouse.
+A license plate enables Crocs to bring together multiple material SKUs into one barcode and make bulk transfers of all of the items with a single scan.

 "We use license plating to create pallets.
 We use a temporary location where we place all the SKUs we want to move from several locations to one specific point,” explained Garcia.
 "We load the license plate and then, when we arrive at the production floor, we deliver all materials in just one step, rather than one by one.
 It simplifies the transfers because we load the license plate and then release the materials in one shot."